stevschmid/PathOfBuilding-Mac/README.md

 You can download the latest version from the [releases page](https://github.com/stevschmid/PathOfBuilding-Mac/releases).

-* PathOfBuilding-Mac.dmg is the standalone app for Path of Building (Path of Exile 1).
+* `PathOfBuilding-Mac.dmg` is the standalone app for Path of Building (Path of Exile 1).
-* PathOfBuilding-Mac-PoE2.dmg is the standalone app for Path of Building (Path of Exile 2).
+* `PathOfBuilding-Mac-PoE2.dmg` is the standalone app for Path of Building (Path of Exile 2).

+Download, open the DMG, drag the app to your Applications folder, and launch it from there.

 ## Credits

-* PathOfBuildingCommunity for the outstanding work on the upstream project
+* [PathOfBuildingCommunity](https://github.com/PathOfBuildingCommunity) for the outstanding work on the upstream project
-* PR #98 by @velomeister for the Linux port that helped kickstart this project
+* [PR #98](https://github.com/PathOfBuildingCommunity/PathOfBuilding-SimpleGraphic/pull/98) by @velomeister for the Linux port that helped kickstart this project

 ## How to file issues